DarkSeidNG/smack-abacha/README.md

-# Whack-A-Tiku
+# Smack-Abacha

-Whack-A-Tiku is a simple whack-a-mole styled fun take on the recently concluded Nigerian Presidential election (2019)
+Smack-Abacha is a simple whack-a-mole styled fun game built with reactjs

 ## Introduction